KULL-Centre/_2023_Thomasen_Martini/README.md

 Data for protein membrane simulations are available at: https://zenodo.org/record/8154919

-Force field files for Martini 3.0 with interactions between protein beads rescaled by λ<sub>PP</sub>=0.88 are available at: https://github.com/KULL-Centre/_2023_Thomasen_Martini/tree/main/force_field
+Force field files for Martini 3.0 with interactions between protein beads rescaled by λ<sub>PP</sub>=0.88 or interactions between protein-water beads rescaled by λ<sub>PW</sub>=1.10 are available at: https://github.com/KULL-Centre/_2023_Thomasen_Martini/tree/main/force_field